quintans/go-clean-ddd/README.md

 The business rules  are the following:
 - When a new customer wants to register, it will provide an email.
 If the email is unique a new registration aggregate is created.
 - Then the customer will receive an email (not really) with an url that needs to be called to create the customer account
-- After the successfull activation the customer can complete the rest of the information
+- After the successful activation the customer can complete the rest of the information

 How:
 - create a registration record if the email is unique